 The Dutch conceded eight goals throughout the group-stage of this Olympic finals.
 Although the goal tally lies heavily in favor of their attacking prowess, these defensive weaknesses will be something the United States will look to exploit.

-The Dutch play with the same back four as the United States, but they do not largely play the same style of attacking soccer.
+The Dutch play with the same back four as the United States, but they do not play the same style of attacking soccer.
 20 year old Lynn Wilms breaks this mold, being the preferred choice at right-back over the defensive-minded Merel van Dongen.
 Wilms embeds the modern mentality of an attacking-minded fullback into the Dutch setup.
-This gives Shanice van de Sanden and Lineth Beerensteyn room to run at the opposition without constantly tracking back.
+Her style gives Shanice van de Sanden and Lineth Beerensteyn room to run at the opposition without constantly tracking back.

 In terms of attack, the Dutch midfield is one of the best in the world.
 With Sherida Spitse out through injury, Jill Roord slots into the third midfield position.
 Roord has previously played as an outside forward, though I, and many other women’s soccer fans, feel she is much more useful as a midfielder.
-Roord is a strong and technical attacker with eyes for breaking down opposition and a powerful strike.
+Roord is a strong and technical attacker with eyes for breaking down opposition.
 Furthermore, her defensive qualities and strong tackles give Groenen the freedom to drift up the pitch.
 These qualities allow Wiegman to use Roord as a box to box midfielder.
 She can interchange positions with almost every other central player on the pitch.

 Vivianne Miedema is the best striker in the world right now.
 There, I said it.
 Now that that’s out of the way, we can focus on the tactical matter at hand.

-Although many have come to think that Lieke Martens has become overrated in the past few seasons, I believe that they are extraordinarily wrong.
+Although many have come to think that Lieke Martens has become overrated in the past few seasons, I believe that they are wrong.
 Yes, Martens has been injured a time or twenty (most notably her toe injury that lasted for months on end during and after the 2019 World Cup), but she has scratched and clawed her way to new heights.
-Martens is fast, much more physically dominant than in previous years, and extremely technical.
+Martens is fast, more physical than in previous years, and technical.
 She practically dances atop the ball when dribbling.
 If the Netherlands end up winning the Olympics, I bet my hat that Martens will win UEFA player of the year.

 Alongside Martens, Sarina Wiegman is tasked with the difficult decision to start either Shanice van de Sanden or Lineth Beerensteyn.
 Both of these players are fast, physical, and experienced on an international level.
 Either option would be an asset to this Dutch side.